Medical Necessity Claim Denial External Review - Overview

 Wyoming Disability Insurance External Review Law

-Pursuant to Wyoming Statute §26-40-201 a disability policy that provides settlement of claim for a medical service, procedure, or supply shall:
+Pursuant to Wyoming Statute §26-40-201 an insurance policy that provides settlement of claim for a medical service, procedure, or supply shall:

 A statement describing a procedure for having the claim denial reviewed by the insurer, including all applicable time limits, requirements and a process for having an expedited review initiated as expeditiously as the claimant’s medical condition or the circumstances require, and in any event within seventy-two (72) hours.

-If you would like to review the applicable statute, click on the following link: Wyoming Medical Necessity Statute, Chapter 40, of Wyoming Insurance Code Title 26
+If you would like to review the applicable statute, click on the following link to download the applicable state statutes: Wyoming Medical Necessity Statute, Chapter 40, of Wyoming Insurance Code Title 26.

-If you would like to review the applicable regulation, click on the following link: Wyoming Insurance Regulation, Chapter 63, Medical Necessity Review Rights
+If you would like to review the applicable regulation, click here.